 Conference Presentations showcase IRIS services and resources for participants at conferences and other state, regional, and national meetings.
 To learn about future conference presentations, check out Upcoming Events.

 Faculty Seminars are 1.75-day events during which, typically, representatives from a college join others from across a state or region for some hands-on work.
 Particular focus is on using our Website and instructional resources, embedding IRIS resources into course-management systems, and revising course syllabi.
 The overarching purpose is to improve beginning teachers’ knowledge and skills about evidence-based practices.
 Following the seminar, faculty participants can remain connected through an e-community of practice and complete the revisions to their syllabi.
 Though these events are tailored to meet the needs of individual groups, take a look at our sample Faculty Seminar Agenda and standardized Faculty Seminar Workbook to get a sense of their basic content.

 Work Sessions are daylong events specifically designed to assist college programs engaged in revising their entire curriculum or new programs seeking certification.
 The goal of Work Sessions is to assist in the integration of evidence-based practices and related IRIS resources throughout the targeted program(s).
+A sample agenda can be viewed here.
 An IRIS mentor is assigned to assist virtually with efforts in the months following the session.
 Requests for these services should be made directly to email@example.com

 IRIS Materials used in targeted and intensive services are posted on this Website for universal use.
 These include matrices of national standards and how they align with IRIS resources; concept maps that demonstrate how case studies, information briefs, research summaries, and activities can be used to wrap around IRIS Modules for more in-depth learning; and workbooks for our various seminar offerings, among much else.
 To find all that we have to offer, please visit For Faculty in our Implementation section.